AugustNagro/augustnagro.github.io/_posts/2019-12-28-CountedCompleter.md

 4. [Conclusion & Benchmark Source](#conclusion)

 ### Big Ideas
 Java's Fork-Join Framework ([ForkJoinPool](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/util/concurrent/ForkJoinPool.html), [ForkJoinTask](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/util/concurrent/ForkJoinTask.html), [CountedCompleter](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/util/concurrent/CountedCompleter.html)) is superior to thread pools for non-blocking parallelism, thanks to work-stealing and recursion.
-Please refer to the JavaDoc for performance characteristics vs standard thread pools.
+Refer to the JavaDoc for performance characteristics vs standard thread pools.
 ForkJoinTask subclasses like RecursiveAction, RecursiveTask, and CountedCompleter are submitted to the ForkJoinPool, and either recursivly split off new tasks, or execute some computation.
 Of the three concrete ForkJoinTasks, CountedCompleter is the most efficient, since it avoids the blocking `join()` by providing its own continuations.
 And while CountedCompleter is somewhat less straightforward to program, it is not as conceptually challenging as the JavaDoc would suggest.

 Consider a simple map-reduce operation done over a large array: